isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-crawling-menu.md

   </tr>
   <tr>
    <td colname="col1"> <p>XML </p> </td>
-   <td colname="col2"> <p>Downloads the URL of a representative individual document, not the master link list.
-This single document is parsed using the same mechanism that is used with Feeds, and the results are displayed. </p> <p>Before you click <span class="uicontrol"> Add </span> to save the configuration, be sure that you change the URL back to the master link list document. </p> </td>
+   <td colname="col2"> <p>Downloads the URL of a representative individual document, not the primary link list.
+This single document is parsed using the same mechanism that is used with Feeds, and the results are displayed. </p> <p>Before you click <span class="uicontrol"> Add </span> to save the configuration, be sure that you change the URL back to the primary link list document. </p> </td>
   </tr>
  </tbody>
 </table>